The keys to the digitization of the sales aftermarket sector

 2020 proved to be a tough year for many companies.
 The global health crisis shook virtually all business sectors.
 In the case of the aftermarket sector, many experts were predicting a slow and costly recovery.
 However, there are signs that this recovery is likely to be faster than expected.
-The ageing of the European car fleet and the digitalisation of the aftermarket sector will be an excellent opportunity to rescue the AfterMarket industry.
+The aging of the European car fleet and the digitalization of the aftermarket sector will be an excellent opportunity to rescue the AfterMarket industry.

 Growth in spare parts distribution

-The digitisation of parts and services retailing across the sector is a trend that has accelerated the recovery in the aftermarket; in fact, the online distribution of spare parts is already above 2019 figures, according to a study conducted by ANCERA.
-According to this report this sector closed the first quarter of the year with a growth of +2% compared to the same period in 2019, before the pandemic.
+The digitization of parts and services retailing across the sector is a trend that has accelerated the recovery in the aftermarket; in fact, the online distribution of spare parts is already above 2019 figures, according to a study conducted by ANCERA.
+According to this report, this sector closed the first quarter of the year with a growth of +2% compared to the same period in 2019, before the pandemic.

-It is not only the data that has improved but also the expectations with which Spanish retail expects to conclude the 2021 financial year.
+It is not only the data that has improved but also the expectations with which Spanish Retail expects to conclude the 2021 financial year.
 Specifically, companies expect to end the year with a growth of +12% compared to 2020, after the second quarter has exceeded all forecasts with a growth of 4% compared to the same period of 2019.

 This is partly due to social distancing and fears of Covid-19 infection in the workshops, where there may be no non-contact options.